-The correct trucking services carrier will not only assist you in selecting the proper equipment but will also work directly with carriers to adapt trailers so that your equipment may be transported as efficiently and affordably as feasible.
+The correct trucking services carrier will not only assist flatbed shippers in selecting the proper equipment but will also work directly with LTL flatbed carriers to adapt trailers so that your equipment may be transported as efficiently and affordably as feasible.

 At Paige Logistics, we urge any company with overseas-manufactured equipment to collaborate with a carrier throughout the manufacturing phase to determine:

-Top Flatbed Trucking Services carriers have in-house permitting teams whose sole responsibility is to assist with securing and managing permissions.
+Top Flatbed Services.
+Our carriers have in-house permitting teams whose sole responsibility is to assist with securing and managing permissions.

 More information helps carriers estimate permits, timeframes, and prices.
-This data will also help heavy haul carriers make strategic judgments since different trailers might carry the same weight.
+This data will also help heavy haul carriers make strategic judgments since different trailers and flatbed shipments might carry the same weight.
 Using resources is sometimes necessary.

 Many transport companies charge more after delivering a shipment.
 Fuel shippers may try to charge extra for supplies.
 The carrier must always provide top drivers and trailers.